-It can be derived from Figure 5.10(a) that the mean F factor over the four configurations of DG and group demand is 14%.
-A CHP site with a nameplate rating of 1MW, could usually be expected to support a maximum demand of 0.14MW.
-The sample standard deviation is found to be relatively wide and is estimated to be 13%.
-Figure 5.10(b) shows that from the 10 DG CHP sites considered in the analysis, the F factor varies significantly from a minimum of 1% to a maximum of 38%.
+It can be estimated from Figure 35 (a) that the mean F Factor over the four configurations of DG and group demand is 26%.
+A gas site with a nameplate rating of 1MW could usually be expected to support a maximum demand of 0.26MW.
+The sample standard deviation is found to be relatively wide and is estimated to be 16%.
+Figure 35 (b) shows that from the seven DG gas sites considered in the analysis, the F Factor varies significantly from a minimum of 5% to a maximum of 56%.

-The CLNR project provides the half hour time series of the active power output of the monitored DG CHP sites that can be directly applied within the current ETR 130 framework to evaluate the contribution of DG to distribution network security.
+The CLNR project provides the half-hour time series of the active power output of the monitored DG gas sites that can be directly applied within the current ETR130 framework to evaluate the contribution of DG to distribution network security.

-5.6.4 Gas
+5.6.5.
+Biomass

-The data compilation and validation process of TC8 collected adequate and sufficient information for the computation of F factors for 7 DG Gas sites.
-The nameplate rating of these sites ranges from

-2MW to 12MW.
-The set of F factors quantified for the 7 monitored DG Gas sites are presented in Figure 5.11
+The data compilation and validation process of TC8 collected adequate and sufficient information for the computation of F factors for only two DG Biomass sites.
+The nameplate rating of these sites ranges from 1MW to 3MW.
+The set of F factors quantified for these two monitored sites are presented in Figure 36.

-Figure 5.11: F factors for Gas sites
+Figure 36: F factors for biomass sites